SUPERVISION

 Associates are welcomed to own their own practices under supervision after first exploring appropriate training, business planning, and logistics to ensure both their success and that licensing standards are met.

-Supervision fees are $365 ($385 for dual licenses) paid upfront monthly for a guaranteed minimum of 4 hours of direct supervision.
+Supervision fees are $380 ($400 for dual licenses) paid upfront monthly for a guaranteed minimum of 4 hours of direct supervision, but may go up to 6 .
 This is in exchange for expertise, licensure, extended business hours, marketing and business assistance, short-term crisis assistance, as well as training techniques.
 When possible, triadic and group supervision may allow for more time and be included in this compensation up to 6 hours monthly, but is not guaranteed.
 Check ins and crisis management are also included in this fee.
 Additional individual supervision may be requested for a fee of $80 per one-hour session.
 Prior to the beginning of supervision, we will decide together what date(s) the fee will be paid.

 Next Steps